Green Dealflow » The Green Dealflow blog » EU Battery Storage Market Trends In 2024

 In the heart of Europe’s energy transition, battery energy storage systems (BESS) are becoming more and more critical to deploy to help reshape our power landscape.
 And future prospects for the technology are looking bright.
 In fact, BESS became the most invested-in energy technology in 2023, so it’s not just talk, it’s also a lot of walk.

-The current state of battery storage market in Europe
+The current state of the battery storage market in Europe

 Market drivers and challenges